obycode/DSCAlarmSmartThings/README.md

   *   If you have a Vista P series, did you activate an extra keypad address for the AD2Pi to use
   *   The AD2Pi LED is blinking steadily.
 If not, recheck the AD2Pi wiring diagram from alarmdecoder.com
   *   You pressed PUBLISH (for me) after creating your device-type on graph.api.smartthings.com
+* While compiling or transferring the code, you get the following error: 'Serial1' was not declared in this scope or  'Serial2' was not declared in this scope, then you likely do not have the correct board selected in the Arduino Development Environment.
+You can also have the same issue if you see that during transfer, the transfer process times out without transfering the code.
+Go to the <Tools> menu and select <Board> then select the Mega 2560.
+This will allow the code to compile correctly.